Registration: 8:00 - 8:30 am

-This seminar is open to the public and offers 7.0 HSW CEUs/contact hours to architects and 7.0 PDHs to engineers in all states.
-Educators and courses are not subject to preapproval in Missouri and Illinois.
+This seminar is open to the public and offers 7.0 PDHs to engineers in all states and 7.0 HSW CEUs/continuing education hours to architects in all states.
+Educators and courses are not subject to preapproval in Missouri.

 This seminar is approved by the American Institute of Architects for 7.0 HSW Learning Units (Provider No. J885).
 Only full attendance can be reported to the AIA/CES.

 HalfMoon Education is an approved continuing education sponsor for engineers in Florida, Indiana (License No. CE21700059), Maryland, New Jersey (Approval No. 24GP00000700), New York (NYSED Sponsor No. 35), North Carolina, and North Dakota.
 HalfMoon Education is deemed an approved continuing education sponsor for New York architects.